The Beginner's Guide to Rabbit Care

 Never pick them up by the ears.
 This can be incredibly stressful for your rabbit and potentially injure it.

-Building trust with your rabbit is all about making them feel safe and secure so you can build up their trust in you.
-Never force your rabbit into being held if it doesn’t want to and always take into account your rabbit's age, health and temperament before trying to handle them.
+Building trust with your rabbit is all about making them feel safe and secure, so you can build up their trust in you.
+Never force your rabbit into being held if it doesn’t want to, and always take into account your rabbit's age, health and temperament before trying to handle them.

-Healthcare
+Your Rabbit's Healthcare

 As prey animals, rabbits will not often show signs of pain or illness until it’s too late as a defence mechanism.
 Rabbits are also more prone to diseases or even poisoning when living outdoors.
-This is why it’s important to familiarise yourself with your rabbit’s usual behaviour, keeping them up to date with vaccinations, parasite prevention treatments and vet checkups.
-Some of the signs your rabbit is ill or injured include:
+This is why it’s essential to familiarise yourself with your rabbit’s usual behaviour, keeping them up to date with vaccinations, parasite prevention treatments and vet checkups.

 - Changes in appetite or thirst.